Copyright 2020 Greenstone Media Consulting, LLC

 in Omaha and relayed it to ABC’s affiliated stations.

-Occasionally, Columbia would reverse the phone lines
+Occasionally, Columbia would reverse the phone

-U.S. ABC’s first carriage of a Columbia program
+the U.S. ABC’s first carriage of a Columbia program occurred on October 9, 1928

-performance by the popular vaudeville team Moran
+and consisted of a performance by the popular vaudeville team Moran and Mack as

-and Mack as “The Two Crows”.
-And on January 9,
+“The Two Crows”.
+And on January 9, 1928, Columbia formally inaugurated its

-with Linden’s ABC.
+connection with Linden’s ABC.

 In 1929, the ABC rapidly expanded and placed AT&T line orders to connect stations